AJ-Jeffreys/AJ-Jeffreys/README.md

 ### 🛡️ About Me

-I'm a security-first network engineer focused on transitioning into **Digital Forensics, Threat Hunting, and SOC Operations**.
-My daily work includes vulnerability remediation, endpoint detection, and firewall management, but my real passion lies in incident response, memory analysis, and hands-on threat detection.
+I'm a security-first engineer specializing in **Threat Hunting, Digital Forensics, and Threat Detection Engineering**.
+My daily work includes threat hunting using Microsoft Defender, vulnerability remediation, endpoint detection, and firewall management.
+My current focus is becoming a Detection Engineer by mid 2026, publishing a full detection pack, complete with metrics, playbooks, and automated testing, while continuing to strengthen my KQL, Python, and detection as code skills.

 🔐 **Security+ Certified**
 🎯 **Fortinet Certified (FCA)**